Frequently Asked Questions

 How else can I be involved in urban farming and school gardening?

 If your school has a garden, register with Grow to Learn!
-Or if you are an educator interested in incorporating garden education into your school, email us about our Teacher Training Program.
+Or if you are an educator interested in incorporating garden education into your school, consider applying for our Teacher Training Program.